vanilla-rtb/blockchainilla/contracts/README.md

 }
 ```

-### DSP to validate against SSP stats will trigger disengage action that will put SSP partner OnHold as decrepency exceeds 10% (TODO: configurable)
+### DSP to validate against SSP stats will trigger disengage action that will put SSP partner OnHold as decrepency exceeds 10% (TODO: configurable) - DSP can also use this contract state and stop bidding on the impressions until descepency resolved.

 ```cleos push action dspcrosschek validate '["sspcrosschek", "2018-10-26T04:00:00.000" , "2018-10-26T05:00:00.000"]' -p dspcrosschek